emedware/omni18n/docs/bonus.md

 ```

 > Note: The returned strings must therefore be considered as html code, not pure text, even if for most, it will be pure text

+`localeFlagsEngine` can be called either with an engine name (`emojis`/`flag-icons`) either with a userAgent (from the request header) either with nothing if called from the client.

+`localeFlagsEngine` return a scpecific type (`LocaleFlagsEngine`) who has a property `headerContent` who perhaps contain a style node (html) to add to the header

+### For client-only

+The UMD client export a `localFlags` function, everything is automated (even adding the stylesheet reference if needed)

+### For served content

+The `localeFlagsEngine` function can be called with the `user-agent` request header.

+In order to retrieve the engine name, when transferring data to "client" (SSR/browser), `localeFlags.name` can be used.

+### But ... why ?

+Why asking the server to tell the client if it runs on windows ?
+It's indeed the only way to solve two somehow contradictory issues :
+- Make sure no extra download is done.
+Each Kb file to be downloaded is latency on mobile app
+- Make sure there is no "blinking" on load (when the generated page differs from the `onMount` result), even on windows machines

 ## js-like "jsonability"